Eugene-Kwaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 100-empty_casks finds all empty files and directories including hidden ones and displays one per line.

 101-gifs lists all files with a .gif extensions.
 The files contains hidden files and the names not to have the .gif part.
 They are all sorted by -byte values but case insensitive.
 One file per line.

+102-acrostic is a script that decodes acrostics that use the first letter of each line.